ricomariani/CG-SQL-author/docs/user_guide/06_importing_and_exporting_procedures.md

+---
+title: "Chapter 6: Importing and Exporting Procedures"
+weight: 6
+---
 <!---
 -- Copyright (c) Meta Platforms, Inc. and affiliates.
 --
 -- This source code is licensed under the MIT license found in the -- LICENSE file in the root directory of this source tree.
 -->
-## Chapter 6: Importing and Exporting Procedures

 CQL generally doesn't see the whole world in one compilation.
 In this way it's a lot more like, say, the C compiler than it is like, say, Java